drukmano/quent/README.md

 Python, designed to handle coroutines transparently.
 The interface and usage of Quent remains exactly the same, whether you feed it synchronous or asynchronous objects - it can handle almost any use case.

-*To avoid having to say this for every API and every example - you can, for every single documented API, pass a coroutine, and it will work the exact same way as with a regular non-async object / function.
-Quent automatically awaits any coroutines, even the coroutine that a function passed to `.foreach()` may return.*
+*Every documented API supports both regular functions and coroutines.
+It will work the exact same way as with a regular function.
+Quent automatically awaits any coroutines, even a coroutine that the function passed to `.foreach()` may return.*

 Quent is written in C (using Cython) to minimize it's overhead as much as possible.